sct/overseerr/docs/support/faq.md

 ### Why can't I see all my Plex users?

 **A:** Navigate to your **User List** in Overseerr and click **Import Users from Plex** button.
-Don't forget to check the default user permissions in the **Settings -&gt; General Settings** page beforehand.
+Don't forget to check the default user permissions in the **Settings &rarr; General Settings** page beforehand.

 ### Can I create local users in Overseerr?

-**A:** Not at this time.
-But it is a planned feature!
+**A:** Head to the **Users** page and hit **Create Local User**.
+Keep in mind that local user accounts need a valid email address.

 ### Is is possible to set user roles in Overseerr?

-**A:** Unfortunately, this is not possible yet.
-It is planned!
+**A:** User roles can be set for each user on the **Users** page.
+The list of assignable permissions is one that is still growing, so if you have any suggestions, [make a feature request](https://github.com/sct/overseerr/issues/new/choose) on GitHub.

 ## Requests

-### I approved a requested movie and radarr didn't search for it!
+### I approved a requested movie and Radarr didn't search for it!

-**A:** Check your minimum availability in radarr.
-If an added item does not meet the minimum availability, no search will be performed.
-Also verify that radarr did not search for it by checking the radarr logs.
-Lastly, verify the item was not already being monitored by radarr.
-Currently there is no state sync with radarr.
+**A:** Check the minimum availability setting in your Radarr server.
+If a movie does not meet the minimum availability requirement, no search will be performed.
+Also verify that Radarr did not perform a search, by checking the Radarr logs.
+Lastly, verify that the item was not already being monitored by Radarr prior to approving the request.

 ### Help!
 My request still shows "requested" even though it's in Plex!?!